Growing succulents outdoors– Sunlight, Sunburn, Heatwaves and more

-How many hours of sun do succulents need?
+How many hours of sunlight do succulents need?

 Here is a picture of baby plants that have shriveled and discolored due to too much sun exposure